Published: 07 October 2020

 During this exercise, the individual is told to take several deep breaths, followed by a short breath and cough.
 If they have any wounds, they will also be educated on how to protect and support them with their hands or a pillow during these exercises (Koutoukidis, Stainton & Hughson 2017).

-Not only does early mobilisation help protect patients against clot formation, it also helps to promote optimal respiratory function and the return of bowel peristalsis.
+Not only does early mobilisation help protect patients against clot formation, but it also helps to promote optimal respiratory function and the return of bowel peristalsis.
 However, pain and the fear of causing harm to themselves can impede on the patient’s participation in early mobilisation.

-Sometimes it can be difficult for the individual to participate in movement exercise postoperatively due to pain, nausea or dizziness.
+Sometimes, it can be difficult for the individual to participate in movement exercise postoperatively due to pain, nausea or dizziness.
 The nurse must ensure these factors are controlled to promote early mobilisation.

 Key benefits of early ambulation include: